MikeTaylor/palaeo-vo/vo-manuscript.md

 In discussing the angles of inclination of parts of vertebrae, it is essential to have a rigorously defined baseline: a concept of what is meant by the directions cranial and caudal, and therefore what axis is defined as horizontal, and therefore what is vertical.
 In this paper, we have proposed four candidate definitions.

-At minimum, we advocate that each paper that discusses vertebral inclination should explicitly adopt some specific definition of “horizontal”, and use it consistently.
+At minimum, we advocate that each paper that discusses vertebral shape and the inclination of parts should explicitly adopt some specific definition of “horizontal”, and use it consistently.

-We _tentatively_ recommend that the base-of-the-neural-canal-is-horizontal method should be used in most cases, for the following reasons:
+We recommend that the base-of-the-neural-canal-is-horizontal method should be used in most cases, for the following reasons:

 * It is well defined for both long and short vertebrae.
 * It corresponds to the physical reality of the unkinked spinal cord.
-* It reflects the developemental reality of how vertebra are formed.
+* It reflects the developmental reality of how vertebra are formed.
 * It requires only a relatively small part of the vertebra to be preserved.

 Orientation by this method can best be achieved by the use of CT scans or physical cross-sections.
 However, it can often by approximated using low-tech means such as a roll of paper pushed through the neural canal (Figure J), yielding "good enough" results.